varunmaitreya/Tutorials/DevGuide/EScript/TextureProcessor/TextureProcessor.md

 # TextureProcessor
 A `TextureProcessor` converts some input textures into some output textures using a shader.
 It is just a wrapper for some simple `FBO` handling, but can simplify your code.
 The basic idea is that you only specify the input/output textures and the shader.
 The `TextureProcessor` will then take care of the rest.

-This class is implemented as module: `LibRenderingExt/TextureProcessor`
+This class is implemented as a module: `LibRenderingExt/TextureProcessor`

 So in order to use it, it might be a good idea to place the following line onto the start of your EScript file:
 ```